 Learn how to make a customized fabric photo transfer notebook to give to someone special using their own personal images.

 It's my brother-in-law's birthday.
 He's a fellow blogger, the creator of Daytripping with Rick, so I thought I would make him a personalized blogger gift.
-I know I am forever taking notes and jotting down ideas, so I created a fabric photo transfer notebook, using a couple of pics from our recent trip to Sonoma.
+I know I am forever taking notes and jotting down ideas, so I created a fabric photo transfer notebook, using a couple of pics from our trip to Sonoma.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.)
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Materials

-Notebook
+- Notebook

-Fabric (I used drop cloth canvas fabric, but any nice cotton will work)
+- Fabric (I used drop cloth canvas fabric, but any nice cotton will work)

-Photo Transfer Medium
+- Mod Podge Photo Transfer Medium

-Color copies or prints of your photo(s)
+- Color photocopies or prints of your photo(s) or a computer and inkjet printer

 I picked up this nice notebook for around $5.
 The drop cloth canvas was leftover from my Botanical Pillows article.
-I liked the rustic feel of the canvas, and I wanted something heavy enough to cover the stripes and dots of the notebook.

 Step 1

-Draw an outline of the notebook onto the fabric on the wrong side (this drop cloth had no wrong side), in pencil.
+Draw an outline of the notebook on the fabric on the wrong side (this drop cloth had no wrong side), in pencil.
 Be sure to indicate the area of the spine to help with alignment.

 Step 2

-Print, and cut out your photo(s).
-If you don't have access to a color printer, you can have them photocopied in color at a local copy shop.
-Roughly position the photos on the cloth.
-I chose to make mine slightly smaller than the fabric.
 Although, I do think full photo coverage could look really nice.
 The front cover will display the picture on the right, of Rick's son, Max, also my Godson, amidst the redwoods of Armstrong Redwoods State Natural Reserve.
 The back cover, on the left, is a picture of Rick and Max combing at Goat Rock Beach.

 Note: Be sure to reverse, or make a mirror image of your photo, if you are using any letters or images that show direction.